Francesca-SG/task-app/README.md

 ## Description
 This task management app uses the style of Kanban to help users visualise workflows.
 Trello is a popular tool for this, as a result I tried to create something similar with an offline-first approach.

+App functionality:
 - Create, read, update and delete (CRUD) boards, columns and cards.
 - Drag and drop cards between columns.
 - Create colourful labels cards.
-- Add due date/time to cards.
+- Add due date/time to cards, that changes colour depending on when the task is due.
 - Add descriptions and notes to cards.
-- Icons show on the card to indicate what data it holds.
+- Icons show on cards to indicate what data it holds. e.g. description, date etc.
+- Add a background image to each board with optional blur effect.
+- Saves data locally to JSON file.
 -